Geometric rigidity of quasi-isometries in horospherical products: Introduction

-\end{thmintro} Where we choose the horospherical product metric on $\mathbb{R}\ltimes_{\mathrm{Diag}(A_1,-A_2)} (N_1\times N_2)$.
 In the course of this proof we also obtain that any self quasi-isometry of $\mathbb{R}\ltimes_{\mathrm{Diag}(A_1,-A_2)} (N_1\times N_2)$ is a rough isometry.
 Le Donne, Pallier and Xie proved in \cite{LDPX} that when you change the left-invariant Riemannian metric of one of these solvable Lie groups, the identity map is a rough similarity.
 Hence self quasi-isometries are rough isometries with respect to any left-invariant distances.

-Let $F_n$ and $F_m$ be two filiform groups of class respectively $n$ and $m$.
-Let $\delta_n$ and $\delta_m$ denote a Carnot derivation of their respective Lie algebra (See Section \ref{sec:proof-qi-rigidity} for definitions).
-Using Theorem \ref{ThmIntroQigroup} and closely related results of Section \ref{SecExample}, Pallier proves in the appendix an analogue of Theorem 1.2 of \cite{EFW1}.